don't have a receptionist, so email is easier than phone)

 get a firm quote in advance, but for the small jobs I do it is

 generally not worth it.

 Richmond, San Pablo, El Sobrante, El Cerrito, Albany, and Berkeley.

-extended SF Bay Area, however please note that I charge for commute time
+entire extended SF Bay Area, however please note that I charge

-cost effective to hire someone closer, even if their rates are slightly higher.
+more cost effective to hire someone closer, even if their rates are